Protecting Australia's Children

 It outlined 12 National Priorities that focused action by the Commonwealth, state and territory governments and the non-government sector during the first three years of the National Framework.
 An additional National Priority, Working with Children Checks, was identified by Ministers in 2010.

-Achievements under the First Action Plan 2009-12 are outlined in the National Framework Annual Reports.
+Key achievements under the First Action Plan 2009–12 include:

 - Establishment of a National Children’s Commissioner